-So why the file server with the ip adress 10.x.x.6 is sending NBNS queries (NetBios Name Service) to the host BOULWA-XP asking for his IP adress?
+This raised the question: Why is the file server with the IP address 10.x.x.6 sending NBNS queries (NetBIOS Name Service) to the host BOULWA-XP, requesting its IP address?

-WireShark can show me packets sent from the file server to the specific host, but it can’t tell me which program or service running in the file server that is responsible for this trafic.
+While Wireshark revealed the packets sent from the file server to the specific host, it couldn’t provide information about the program or service responsible for this traffic.

-So by deleting this printer from the control pannel, the network traffic related to it ceased to appear on the network.
+By removing this printer from the control panel, the network traffic related to it ceased to appear on the network.
 This action effectively resolved the issue.